 Something is happening in the French capital.
-The skate scene over there has been blowing up lately, as if a massive spotlight has been hanging over it for the past year or so.
+The skate scene has been blowing up lately, as if a massive spotlight has been hanging over it for the past year or so.
 Consider: a brand new Supreme store opened; Larry Clark made a film about the city's wayward skaters; a slew of US pros have been Instagramming clips from Place de la République with increasing regularity.
-Paris - it's clear - is the white-hot centre of the European skate scene and it's fuelling some of the most hyped new skaters and brands.
+Paris -- it's clear -- is the white-hot center of the European skate scene and it's fueling some of the most hyped new skaters and brands.

-Öctagon, a French skateboard hardware brand comprised of a tight crew of friends - team riders include Edouard Depaz, Valentin Bauer, Bram De Cleen, Joseph Biais, Yeelen Moens and Rémy Taveira - has swiftly elbowed its way to the top of that hype heap.
-They started out last year with a video supported by Carhartt.
-Their aesthetic was minimal.
-Their videos were shot in stark black-and-white, filmed in and around brutalist urban utopias.
-They had their own vision of what a skate company could be and where it could go.
-And most intriguingly, their work played with strange futuristic narratives.
+Öctagon, a French skateboard hardware brand comprised of a tight crew of friends -- team riders include Edouard Depaz, Valentin Bauer, Bram De Cleen, Joseph Biais, Yeelen Moens and Rémy Taveira -- has swiftly elbowed its way to the top of that hype heap. Öctagon started out last year with a video supported by Carhartt.
+Its aesthetic was minimal.
+Its videos were shot in stark black-and-white, filmed in and around brutalist urban utopias.
+It had its own vision of what a skate company could be and where it could go.
+And most intriguingly, its work played with strange futuristic narratives.

 "We just want to take it somewhere else," the founders, who wish to remain nameless, tell me.
-Amid the flurry of new brands, how do they stand out?
+Amid the flurry of new brands, how does Öctagon stand out?
 "By simply doing our own thing without caring too much what other people think, and by having the best guys skating for us."

-In their latest video, Perceptiön, which, on top of skating, touches on A.I., cyborgs and perception, the fierce experimentalists have developed their ideas into something you've never seen before in skateboarding.
+In its latest video, Perceptiön, which, on top of skating, touches on A.I., cyborgs and perception, the fierce experimentalists have developed their ideas into something you've never seen before in skateboarding.
 Something that's impossible to pigeonhole.
-This new video emerges alongside their latest collection - their second - which is all part of the same carefully cultivated dystopian universe.
-You can get a better sense of the collection in their brand new spring/summer 16 lookbook featured exclusively below.
+This new video emerges alongside its latest collection -- its second -- which is all part of the same carefully cultivated dystopian universe.
+You can get a better sense of the collection in the brand new spring/summer 16 lookbook featured exclusively below.

-That's exactly what their work does: it creates a universe.
-The aforementioned narrative they suggest in the videos is tethered to the brand name itself.
-It comes from their vision of a sad and desperate future in which a totalitarian computer system called Öctagon rules over a black-and-white surveillance state.
+That's exactly what Öctagon's work does: creates a universe.
+The aforementioned narrative suggested in the videos is tethered to the brand name itself.
+It comes from its vision of a sad and desperate future in which a totalitarian computer system called Öctagon rules over a black-and-white surveillance state.
 It's peculiar, and to my mind, completely monolithic in today's skate culture.
 No one is doing what Öctagon is doing.

-The story they spin in the videos extends to their collection.
+The story the brand spins in the videos extends to its collection.
 It's all part of the same world.
-"We try to connect the story with our products," they explain.
+"We try to connect the story with our products," the founders explain.
 "Our clothes identify themselves to the characters, the music, and the settings of the story.
 For this new collection, we got into the cybernetic alterations, so we basically tried to work on senses.
 Today, robots look like humans since they copy the different movements and senses of being human.
 In that way we tried to use people's senses.
 This is how our Perceptiön T-shirt was designed."

 To those unacquainted with Öctagon's skate videos, the design of the clothes alone is minimal, sharp, and somewhat surgical: "We wanted something as pure as a laboratory atmosphere."
 But out of context, separate from the world which Öctagon has sculpted, the line wouldn't be as exciting.
 Here the videos are key, because the whole aesthetic of the brand is anchored by the narrative.
 "We don't want to make something meaningless, so we guess the clothes will evolve like the story, it's gonna be deeper and deeper every new season."